Dr-CodE-Software-Company/chat_text_package/README.md

 ```
 if you need use custom appBar , don't add otherUserName or otherUserImage

-8. If you want to display the number of unread messages when a real time message arrives.
+8. If you want to display the number of unread messages when a real time message arrives and chat is scrolling up.

 ```dart
 int unreadMsgRealTime =0;